How we plan to grow your profits

 When you look inside those companies, you’ll find a crack team of engineers tuning the conversion engine—studying the flows through their sites, and optimizing the efficiency of those flows.

-We describe how they work in the following article: “We have designed pages for more top-500 websites than any other company.
+We want to make your company work in the same way.
+In the following article, we describe how they approach web design: “We have designed pages for more top-500 websites than any other company.
 Here’s why they are winning.”

 Why you’ll benefit personally